 Our Analysis and Test Results

 The Twin Sisters' design has steep walls, a moderate catenary curve that makes it easy to apply a lot of tension to the walls.
 We found this mid to be easier to pitch properly than the GoLite Shangri-La and similarly easy as the Black Diamond Beta Light.
-The two-pole design catches more wind than the single pole Mountain Laurel Designs DuoMid and two poles are slightly more of a pain to maneuver around inside the shelter, but the Twin Sisters performs very well at what it's designed for: winter mountaineering.
-This is the only shelter we've tested that has a snow skirt that successfully blocks spindrift (and is very hard to dig out of the snow in the morning).
+The two-pole design catches more wind than the single pole Mountain Laurel Designs DuoMid, and two poles are slightly more of a pain to maneuver around inside the shelter, but the Twin Sisters performs very well at what it's designed for--winter mountaineering.
+This model is the only shelter we've tested that has a snow skirt that successfully blocks spindrift (and is very hard to dig out of the snow in the morning).
 It's steep walls shed snow better than unipolar mids.

 Weight and Packed Size

 The Twin Sisters tarp weighs 31.9 oz. on our scale.
-The poles weigh an additional 11.5 oz. and the stakes weigh 3.5 oz.
+The poles weigh an additional 11.5 oz., and the stakes weigh 3.5 oz.
 Stuff sacks for the poles, stakes, and shelter add around 3 oz. (we didn't weigh them).

-Even without the poles the Twin Sisters is the heaviest mid we've tested and the heaviest product in our Ultralight Tent Review.
-Other types of shelters, such as the Hyperlite Mountain Gear Square Flat Tarp also work well in winter but just require more technique to pitch and don't perform as well in heavy snow loading (you need to be more attentive to how much is accumulating).
+Even without the poles, the Twin Sisters is the heaviest mid we've tested and the heaviest product in our Ultralight Tent Review.
+Other types of shelters, such as the Hyperlite Mountain Gear Square Flat Tarp also work well in winter but require more technique to pitch and don't perform as well in heavy snow loading (you need to be more attentive to how much is accumulating).

 Being a mid, the Twin Sisters doesn't offer much adaptability.
 It must be pitched in the same way every time, so campsite choice becomes key.
-Not that this is very challenging in most environments… Thru-hikers might prefer an A-frame or flat tarp for its greater adaptability to sub-optimal campsites.
+Not that this is very challenging in most environments.
+Thru-hikers might prefer an A-frame or flat tarp for its greater adaptability to sub-optimal campsites.

-The snow skirt limits ventilation in three-season applications and requires you to open a door for any significant amount of ventilation if the snow skirts are locked into snow.
+The snow skirt limits ventilation in three-season applications and requires you to open a door for any significant amount of ventilation if the snow skirts are under snow.
 The Twin Sisters is very prone to condensation, which is typical for winter mids.
 It's rather heavy for use anytime other than the winter.

 Expedition mountaineering, backcountry skiing.